Wednesday, May 19, 2021

 Now I have not fallen massively in love with all of these shows.
 Raising Project has it's good points so I don't regret watching it but it's not a top recommendation.
 Sepc Ops Auska I couldn't finish but being "Dark" or "Edgy" isn't why since I really don't consider it much of either of those things.
 Someone who is into the idea of Magical Girl Rambo would probably like it.

 Now Mahou Shoujo Site is a show I have a unique relationship with, I'd kind of chronicled it as it aired on this blog in the Spring of 2018.
-It's not a show I will try to argue is equal to or above Madoka in the Happiness of it's ending, But it's also the rare example of a show I where would have been fine with it even if it didn't end nearly as happily as it did.
+It's not a show I will try to argue is equal to or above Madoka in the Happiness of it's ending, But it's also the rare example of a show where I would have been fine with it even if it didn't end nearly as happily as it did.

 Because I do think we need more fiction that doesn't use kid gloves when it deals with bullying, as someone who was bullied themselves and thus is often annoyed how often both American TV and Anime brush that issue off even when technically condemning it.
 That's why my love of Magical Girl Site is similar to my love of the 2005 Lifetime film Odd Girl Out, but even that falls a bit into the "just stand up for yourself" trope.
 So right from episode 1 this Anime grabbed me.
-And now post 2020 I appreciate it's Trans Girl even more as I've increased my questioning of my own Gender identity, she should be considered one of the top examples of Trans representation in all of Anime.
+And now post 2020 I appreciate it's Trans Girl even more as I've increased my questioning of my own Gender Identity, she should be considered one of the top examples of Trans representation in all of Anime.

 As much as I often talk like a happy ending is an absolute requirement for me, I do understand the artistic and emotional value of Tragedies, and so demonstrating the ramifications of bullying is one of the better justifications for that in my view.
 But Site IS still a Magical Girl show and so these girls do overcome their Trauma, but not in the way most Individualist American media about bullying tells kids to deal with it, but rather they do it how Magical Girls usually do it, which I value even more.